 The bill amends Section 61-8-1002 of the Montana Code Annotated to establish that any detectable level of tetrahydrocannabinol (THC) in the body constitutes driving under the influence (DUI) for individuals under 21 years of age.
-Specifically, it introduces new legal language stating that a person under 21 is in violation if they operate a vehicle with any amount of THC present in their blood or bodily substance, in addition to the existing stipulation that they are in violation if their blood alcohol concentration is 0.02 or more.
+Specifically, it adds a new provision stating that a person under 21 is guilty of DUI if they have any amount of THC, excluding inactive metabolites, in their blood or other bodily substance.
+This change is in addition to the existing stipulation that individuals under 21 can be charged with DUI if their blood alcohol concentration is 0.02 or more.

 Statutes affected: